huaxia1985/ProSSE/README.md

 11. now ProSSE is ready to use

         library(diversitree)

+13. you can access help files from R, using

+     	? make.prosse
+    	? mcmc.prosse
+    	? tree.prosse

 ### Here is the code you can use to regenerate the simulation results in Hua et al. 2022: